sencer/traj.c/README.md

   is close to which one.
 To use this, one clearly needs a `Crystal`.
 - `BondingInfo` type defined in `bonding.h` holds bonding information of the system.
 One needs a `Crystal` and a `CoarseBox` to use this.
-- `Fragments` holds the information about molecules or fragments; that is the atoms that have a bonding connection.
+- `FragmentsInfo` holds the information about molecules or fragments; that is the atoms that have a bonding connection.